• Home

 As a consequence, lagging indicators often fail to give you the confidence you need to continue driving towards your desired destination.
 We end up asking a lot of questions along the way without really knowing if we're going to achieve the desired outcome.
 Not good!

-What are some examples of Leading vs Lagging indicators?
+What are some more examples of Leading vs Lagging indicators?

 It can be a little tricky identifying the right leading vs lagging indicators.
 It really depends on the outcome you're trying to achieve.
 For example, the leading indicator of speed at which a customer can complete an activity predicts the lagging indicator of customer satisfaction (CSAT).
 What you need to remember however is CSAT is a reading indicator of referrals (happy customers = more referrals).
 So bearing that in mind, here's some examples you can use as a rough guide.